 Cultured freshwater Pearls can also be dyed black, purple, pink, brown, blue, green, or yellow.

-Black Pearls, which are often cultured because they are so hard to find in nature, are not actually black in color, but blue, purple, silver, or green.
+Black Pearls, which are often cultured because they are so hard to find in nature, are not black, but blue, purple, silver, or green.

 Australia still harvests natural pearls in the Indian Oceans.
-In fact, this country owns one of the last remaining Pearl diving fleets.
+This country owns one of the last remaining Pearl diving fleets.

 Today, most freshwater cultured Pearls come from China.
 South Sea Pearls are cultured in the Philippines, Indonesia, and along the northwestern coastline of Australia.

-In many cultures, Pearls are a symbol of innocence and purity, which explains why it’s traditional for brides to wear white Pearls on her wedding day.
+In many cultures, Pearls symbolize innocence and purity, which explains why it’s traditional for brides to wear white Pearls on their wedding day.

 Apart from being one of three birthstones for June, Pearl is also the birthstone of people born under the zodiac signs Cancer and Gemini.

-They are often given as presents for the first, third, twelfth, and thirtieth wedding anniversaries.
+They are popular presents for the first, third, twelfth, and thirtieth wedding anniversaries.

 Pearls have been used as adornments for many centuries, as far back as ancient Greece where people believed Pearls were the tears of the gods.